Should You Roll Over an IRA to an HSA?

 A potential solution can be to initiate a tax-free rollover from an individual retirement account (IRA) to fund the HSA.
-Here, we examine this option and provide insight into whether or not a rollover might make sense for your particular situation.
+Here, we examine this option and provide insight into whether a rollover might make sense for your particular situation.

-IRA to HSA transfer process
+Process for IRA Transfer to HSA

 Only certain types of IRAs may be rolled over to an HSA.
 Permitted accounts include traditional IRAs, Roth IRAs and, under certain circumstances, SEP and SIMPLE IRAs.
 (SEP and SIMPLE IRAs may not be rolled over if they have received employer funding within the plan year ending with or within the tax year of the IRA funding.)
 In addition, HSAs may not be directly funded from a 401(k); however, the 401(k) owner may roll over from a 401(k) to an IRA and then roll funds from the IRA to the HSA.

 It is important to note that, while new HSA contributions can be made until the tax-filing deadline, an IRA-to-HSA rollover counts within the calendar year it is made.

 Eligibility Rules for Rollover